samapriya/plantpy/README.md

 ****

 ### plantpy locust
 This allows you to export the locust reports based on country, start and end date into a CSV file.
+It has some inherent features, it looks for your country in existing country list and will let you know if returned CSV is empty.
 Usage is simply

 ```
 plantpy locust -h